rafiulhc/rafiul86/README.md

 <br />
 <br />

-Hi there, I'm **Rafiul Hasan Chowdhury**, a **MERN Stack Web Developer** ( JavaScript & Node.js ).
-Actively looking for internship opportunity as a Full-Stack or MERN Developer to grow and develop my skills further.
+Hi there, I'm **Rafiul Hasan Chowdhury**, a **Fullstack Blockchain Developer**.
+I’m Rafiul, A Full Stack Blockchain Developer who loves building products on Ethereum blockchain.
+I’d love to combine my passion and lifelong journey in the field of technology.
+I'm committed to progressively providing solutions through Dapp, Defi, NFT, and smart contracts to the client as a tech professional.
+Courageous enough to transform my career from the financial industry to the blockchain industry

   <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />